 The book includes informational sidebars on identifying poison ivy, how to cope with that insanely itchy rash, and “green” methods of coping with the plant.

 Leaflets Three, Let it Be!: The Story of Poison Ivy

 A book about poison ivy?
-Anita Sanchez writes of the surprising virtues of the despised plant in her new book Leaflets Three, Let it Be!
-The book will be released in spring 2015 by Boyds Mills Press.
+Anita Sanchez writes of the surprising virtues of the despised plant in her new children’s book, published by Boyds Mills Press.

 Beautiful illustrations by Robin Brickman highlight the amazing variety of wildlife that use poison ivy for food and shelter.
 And no, they don’t get itchy–only humans are affected by the toxic three leaves.
 Bees buzz in poison ivy flowers, gathering poison ivy nectar.
 Cardinals use poison ivy rootlets to line their nests.
 Insects roll themselves up in a snug blanket of poison ivy leaves while toads hunt and spiders spin webs in the shade.
 And birds by the dozens come flocking to a poison ivy feast of winter berries.

 Anita’s other published books include Mr. Lincoln’s Chair: The Shakers and Their Quest for Peace, The Invasion of Sandy Bay, and The Teeth of the Lion: The Story of the Beloved and Despised Dandelion.

 That’s where life shoves through, grows to the sun, flourishes.

 I stop every time I’m in a parking lot, a schoolyard, a graveyard–anywhere–and see what plants are growing.
 There’s unintended beauty in the untended places.
 I look to see what’s pushing through the cracks in the pavement.
 What the mowers have missed.
 What the weed whackers have failed to whack.

 So come on this journey with me.
 Examine and rejoice in that which no one else notices.